supremeimposter/My-Vault/DatabaseManagementSystem/Queries-Relational-Algebra/Basic Operations in Relational Algebra.md

 - Set union is commutative though the schema is different.
 We are concerned only about the data.

 ## Set Intersection
 - Set intersection is not a basic operation.
+It is a derived operation.

 ## Set Difference